khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

 This will also help us develop a function that produces the output we want.

-For example, we can print `text.sentiment` to know what exactly `text.sentiment` does
+For example, we can print `text.sentiment` to know what exactly `text.sentiment` does:
 ```python
 from textblob import TextBlob